 - Have a qualification of at least CMAS 2* or equivalent (BSAC Dive Leader & Sports Diver / PADI Rescue Diver) or the equivalent from another organisation.

-- Have attended at least an NAS Part 1 training course or have an equivalent amount of experience.
+- Have achieved at least your NAS Part 1/Foundation qualification or have an equivalent amount of experience.

 - We also ask that you have a minimum of around 20/25 dives in a drysuit in cold water conditions.